NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ::

-     point2dem results/output-PC.tif
+     point2dem --stereographic --auto-proj-center results/output-PC.tif

 The resulting TIFF file is mapprojected and will contain georeference information stored as a GeoTIFF header.

 The default projection is geographic (latitude and longitude), which is not great at the poles.
-See :numref:`point2dem` for how to change the projection and auto-compute its center, if desired.
+Hence above we used a local stereographic projection.
+See :numref:`point2dem` for how to use other projections.

 The tool will infer the datum and projection from the input images, if present.
 You can explicitly specify a coordinate system (e.g., mercator,